tarunShreeji/bugo-boilerplate1/content/_index.md

       image: ''
       caption: ''
   - title: ADA Friendly Themes
+    content: |-
+      ## ADA Friendly Themes

-    content: We've made every effort to make sure our themes comply with AA standards as much as possible.
+      We've made every effort to make sure our themes comply with AA standards as much as possible.
 From theme colors to under the hood we provide you with a great foundation for compliancy.
     text_color: ''
     background_color: ''
     optional_image: